Real $K$-Theory for $C^*$-Algebras: Just the Facts: Introduction

+but sometimes (and specifically, in some recent developments in physics) we need to know $\pi _k(U_n/O_n) $ when $n$ is small.
+So we pause to spend a section computing such groups for $k = 0, 1, 2$.

-Section 10 introduces real and complex vector bundles, mostly over compact spaces, and states the classification theorem with which isomorphism classes of vector bundles over $X$ are related to homotopy classes of maps from $X$ into the appropriate Grassmann manifold.
+{\bf{Section~\ref{Section:RealVectorBundles}}} introduces real and complex vector bundles, mostly over compact spaces, and states the classification theorem with which isomorphism classes of vector bundles over $X$ are related to homotopy classes of maps from $X$ into the appropriate Grassmann manifold.

+{\bf{Section~\ref{Section:KOforSpaces}}} introduces $K$ and $KO$-theory for compact spaces, defined via complex and real vector bundles respectively.
+This material is very well-treated in various books and so we simply state the highlights.
+We mention the Chern character and the Pontrjagin character which relate $K$ and $KO$-theory for compact spaces to the cohomology of those spaces.

-Sections 11 and 12 are devoted to $K$ and $KO$-theory for compact spaces.
-We introduce a novel proof of Swan's classical result relating the real $C^*$-algebraic $KO_*$-theory of a real $C^*$-algebra $C^\RR (X)$ and the topological $KO$-theory of the compact space $X$.
-We also briefly discuss Chern and Pontrjagin classes of vector bundles (complex and real, respectively.)
+{\bf{Section~\ref{Section:RelatingKO-theory}}} is devoted to establishing the relationship between $KO^*$-theory for spaces and $KO_*$-theory for real $C^*$-algebras and similarly for $K^*$-theory for spaces and $K_*$-theory for complex $C^*$-algebras.
+We present a novel proof of Swan's classical result relating the $KO_*$-theory of a real $C^*$-algebra $C\pr (X)$ and the topological $KO^*$-theory of the compact space $X$.

-Section 13 is special.
-Atiyah introduced $KR^*(X, \tau )$ for specific applications in functional analysis, as we shall briefly explain.
-We show that
+{\bf{Section~\ref{Section:KRTheory}}} is special.
+Atiyah introduced $KR^*(X, \tau )$ (where $X$ is a compact space and $\tau $ is an involution of $X$) for specific applications in functional analysis, as we shall briefly explain.
+We show that there is a natural isomorphism of the form

 where $A$ is a real commutative $C^*$-algebra constructed from $X$ and from the involution $\tau $.